thousandbrainsproject/tbp.monty/rfcs/0000_off_object_observations.md

 ### Step 3: Update Learning Module to Process Null Features

-Once off-object observations reach the learning system, we need logic that distinguishes between hypotheses that correctly predicted the sensor would leave the object and those that insisted we would still be on surface.
-The updates fall into three design elements:
+Once off-object observations reach the learning system, we need to distinguishes between hypotheses that correctly predicted the sensor would leave the object and those that insisted we would still be on surface.
+There are three high-level pieces to cover:

-- **Propagate the on/off-object signal**: the CMP message already carries `on_object`.
+- **Propagate the on/off-object signal**: The CMP message already carries `on_object`.
 We should keep that flag available when assembling the inputs for the hypothesis displacer (e.g. by ensuring `channel_features["on_object"]` survives any feature-selection step).
 That gives every downstream component an explicit indicator that no surface geometry was sensed.
-- **Short-circuit feature comparisons when nothing was sensed**: if `on_object == 0`, the feature matcher should skip the call to `feature_evidence_calculator.calculate`.
-There are no normals or curvatures to compare, so forcing that calculation would only inject artificial zeros and make it look as if every stored node mismatched equally.
+- **Short-circuit feature comparisons when nothing was sensed**: If `on_object == 0`, then we should skip the call to `feature_evidence_calculator.calculate`.
-- **Adjust hypothesis evidence selectively**: `_calculate_evidence_for_new_locations` already builds a distance-based mask showing which hypotheses remained near stored nodes (`mask == False`) versus those that routed the sensor outside the object's reference frame (`mask == True`).
-During an off-object step we should penalize only the former group (since their predictions were wrong) and possibly reward the latter group (for correctly predicting "off-object observation").
+- **Adjust hypothesis evidence selectively**: The `_calculate_evidence_for_new_locations` method already builds a distance-based mask showing which hypotheses remained near stored nodes (`mask == False`) versus those that routed the sensor outside the object's reference frame (`mask == True`).
+During an off-object step we could penalize only the former group (since their predictions were wrong) and reward the latter group (for correctly predicting "off-object observation").

+Together, these updates to the LM should enable it to use off-object signals to either decrease the evidence values for hypotheses that think they are on_object and increase evidence values for hypotheses that correctly predicted to be out of object's reference frame.

 ## Benchmarking